 TMT will be a unique tool for probing many outstanding open questions in astronomy.
 Its adaptive optics and spectroscopic capabilities will allow astronomers to explore the mysterious period in the life of the universe when the first stars and galaxies were formed, providing information about the nature of "first-light" objects and their effects on the universe's evolution.
 TMT will also observe the formation and development of the large-scale structures by looking at faint distant galaxies and the intergalactic medium, providing information on the physics of the early universe and the nature of dark matter that are inaccessible using any other techniques.
-TMT's high resolution will extend scientists' capability to detect and investigate black holes that reside in the center of many distant galaxies, as well as study in detail the black hole in the center of our own Milky Way.
+TMT's high resolution will extend scientists' capability to detect and investigate black holes that reside in the center of many distant galaxies, as well as study in great details the black hole residing at the center of nearby galabies and of course our own Milky Way!
 TMT will also play a very important role in advancing our knowledge of the physical processes that lead to star and planet formation.
-TMT will be able to characterize and study the properties of exoplanets leading us closer to finding out if life exists beyond the Earth.
-Finally, the advanced capabilities of the TMT will very likely lead to discoveries that we cannot anticipate and scientific impact far beyond what we envision today.
+TMT will be able to characterize and study the properties of exoplanets, leading us closer to finding out if life exists beyond the Earth.
+It will also enable studies of our own solar system at a spatial resolution that is until now only achievable to in-situ space missions.
+In the end, the advanced capabilities of the TMT will likely lead to discoveries far beyond what we envision today ...

 The Thirty Meter Telescope is being designed and developed by the TMT International Observatory LLC (TIO).
 The TIO is a non-profit international partnership between the California Institute of Technology, the University of California, the National Institutes of Natural Sciences of Japan, the National Astronomical Observatories of the Chinese Academy of Sciences, the Department of Science and Technology of India, and the National Research Council (Canada).
 The Association of Universities for Research in Astronomy (AURA) is a TIO Associate and major funding for TMT has been provided by the Gordon & Betty Moore Foundation.
-The TIO will also run the TMT operations once the telescope is completed.
+The TIO will also be responsible for operating TMT once the telescope is completed.

-Though Hawaii is TMT’s chosen site, the challenges over the past several years have led the TMT International Observatory Board to develop a ‘Plan B’, a secondary Northern Hemisphere site on which to construct the observatory.
-This is La Palma, Canary Islands, Spain.
-An Environmental Impact Assessment has been done for the Roque de Los Muchachos site and additional use permits are being completed.
+Though Hawaii is TMT’s chosen site, the challenges over the past several years have led the TMT International Observatory Board to develop a ‘Plan B’, an alternate Northern Hemisphere site on which to construct the observatory, which is on the island of La Palma, Canary Islands, in Spain.
+An Environmental Impact Assessment has been done for the Roque de Los Muchachos site, and all additional use permits have been obtained.